chtsao8/lab64-MBA/README.md

 ## The Wheels

 Finally the wheels.
 This is potentially the most flexible part of the board build.
-They're typically made of polurethane and have tons of sizes and styles.
+They're typically made of polyurethane and have tons of sizes and styles.
 Around 65-75mm diameter is the most common for longboards, but for electric skateboards, we're going to want to have 80-97mm wheels for stability (and so you don't eat concrete when hitting things on the road).
 Larger wheels go faster at the expense of torque and acceleration, and vice versa, but we'll go into depth about this in **Level 1**.

 Wheels also are measured by durometer ratings; longboards are on the softer side (75-85aa) for smoother rides compared to smaller skateboards (90-100aa).